The Cabin in the Cotton: Critical reception

 The Cabin in the Cotton was one of nine 1932 releases in which Davis appeared.
 Still relatively unknown, she managed to draw the attention of many critics with her performance.
 In the New York American, Regina Crewe described her as "superb."
-Richard Watts, Jr. of the New York Herald Tribune stated, "Miss Davis shows a surprising vivacity as the seductive rich girl," and Variety declared that her "rising popularity is the film's best chance for business."
-Davis also caught the eye of director John Cromwell, who was impressed enough to cast her as Mildred in his 1934 film Of Human Bondage, which went on to cement Davis' reputation as one of the best actresses of the era.
+Richard Watts, Jr. of the New York Herald Tribune stated "Miss Davis shows a surprising vivacity as the seductive rich girl," and Variety declared that her "rising popularity is the film's best chance for business."
+Davis also caught the eye of director John Cromwell, who was impressed and then cast her as Mildred in his 1934 film Of Human Bondage, which started Davis' reputation as one of the best actresses of the era.